deepkumarkumare/CollabSphere/README.md

 - Form handling and validation using Formik and Yup
 - Icons and UI components from ShadCN & Lucid UI

-## Folder Structure

-The project is organized in a modular structure, with separate folders for:

-- `src`: contains the application code
-- `app`: contains the main application components
-- `assets`: contains static assets such as images and logos
-- `components`: contains reusable UI components
-- `hooks`: contains custom hooks for toast notifications
-- `lib`: contains Redux code and some other utilities

 ## Local Development

 To run the project locally: